PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-18 05:45:32
+Last updated: 2024-04-18 05:46:05
-Random Quote: Words are wind, and the only good wind is that which fills our sails.  -  Victarion Greyjoy
+Random Quote: I'm the Homelander.
+And I can do whatever the f-ck I want. - Homelander